moemoechu/tabby-background/README.md

 - Change UI Font to your favorite font, not affect terminal font.
 - All changes applied in pure css, no dynamic javascript.
 - Compatible with builtin black and white skin.
+- Tested on Windows and MacOS.

 ## Usage

+### Install

-Install: To install, use Tabby builtin plugin manager.
+To install, use Tabby builtin plugin manager.

+### Change Background Image

-Background: Enter the image file path into textbox or use the file picker.
+Enter the image file path into textbox or use the file picker.

-Portable Mode: For who use portable mode and want to use relative image path, image file can be placed in portable **data** directory, the image path must begin with **../../../data/**.
+For who use portable mode and want to use relative image path, image file can be placed in portable **data** directory, the image path must begin with **../../../data/**.

+### Change UI Font

-UI Font: Enter the font family name into the textbox, can use the font name in [appearance] setting tab.
+Enter the font family name into the textbox, can use the font name in [appearance] setting tab.

-Currently tested on Windows and MacOS.

 ## Screenshot

-### Settings
+### Settings Tab

 ![Black Settings](screenshots/black_settings.png)

-### Fullscreen
+### Fullscreen Mode

 ![Black Menu](screenshots/black_menu.png)
 ![Black Terminal](screenshots/black_term.png)
 ![White Menu](screenshots/white_menu.png)

-### Float
+### Float Mode

 ![White Menu Float](screenshots/white_menu_float.png)
 ![Black Term Float](screenshots/black_term_float.png)

 ## Changelog

+- 1.2.6: Add drop shadow filter for float mode.
 - 1.2.5: Add more background filters.
 - 1.2.4: Add terminal toolbar transparent.
 - 1.2.3: Add float mode.